sandyavs/mealplanner-wiki/Test-cases-v2.md

 Prerequisite: MP-Login-001
 1. Go to url/mealplan/:id
+2. Check and make sure that on the header section there is a arrow key pointing downwards by default.
+3. Click on the arrow key pointing downwards to expand the view to display description and add tags details.
+4. Check and make sure the arrow now pointing upwards and when clicking on it should collapse the view and hide description and tags
+5. When the view is in expanded form as that of arrow turning upwards check the add tag input box is displayed and if its clickable.
-2. Click on the input textbox to enter the required text
+6. Click on the input textbox to enter the required text
-3. Check whether it takes only alpha characters(A-Z).
+7. Check whether it takes only alpha characters(A-Z).
-4. Check whether it takes Numeric characters (numbers 0-9)
+8. Check whether it takes Numeric characters (numbers 0-9)
-4. Make sure that after entering characters and when you click enter, a tag is added to the meal plan with the text that has been input in step 2
+9. Make sure that after entering characters and when you click enter, a tag is added to the meal plan with the text that has been input in step 6

 Expected Behaviour:
 It should allow only Alphabets and Should be able to add tags to the meal plan.